 As always, feel free to submit any other inquiries to our ask.

-Anonymous asked: Hi!
+Anonymous said: Hi!
 I stumbled upon your tumblr, and I'd like to start off by saying how amazing it is, and thank you for making this tumblr!
 Moreon to my issue, i'm currently studying crude oil in Chemistry.
 Could you please help me understand"cracking" in terms of crude oil?
 From what I understand, 'cracking' is the CHEMICAL process of breaking down large molecules into smaller ones.
 And they 'crack' crude oil to refine it into petroleum; fractional distillation being a PHYSICAL process.
 More info please?

 It sounds like you’re a bit confused between fractional distillation and cracking.
 It’s true that cracking is a chemical process and fractional distillation is a physical process, but by saying that I mean to show you that they’re two entirely different processes.